anto-kazungu/timeforgreenv1/README.md

 ## 🌍 About

-Just Go Green is a comprehensive platform designed to empower environmental action through:
+Time For Green is a comprehensive platform designed to empower environmental action through:
 - **Community Building** - Connect with like-minded environmental activists
 - **Education** - Learn from environmental experts across multiple fields
 - **Funding** - Support environmental projects and community needs
 - **Action** - Participate in events and initiatives
 - **Impact Tracking** - Measure and celebrate environmental achievements

+The goal is to reconnect us to the our forests and environment to save our ecosystem

 ---